EleutherAI/website/content/models/antarctic-captions.md

     relative: True
 layout: page
 hideMeta: True
-description:
-modality:
-intended use: Image to Text
+modality: Image to Text
+intended use: Captioning images
 license: MIT
 training data: Microsoft COCO dataset
 metrics: The final model was chosen by CIDEr score on the COCO dev set.